 A full list of locations at the festival:

 The stage of stages.
 The scene of all scenes.
-Emanating from the Main Stage, great passion permeates the surroundings and Celtic music lights up a thousand faces.
+Emanating from the Main Stage, great passion permeates the surroundings and countless flavours of folk music light up a thousand faces.
 Dedicated to the People of Montelago.

-Dedicated to the brilliant creator of The Hobbit and The Lord of the Rings, the Tolkien Tent is a place of knowledge, a cradle of the spirit.
-Open from morning till late, this year it hosts the Danza Danza Danza (Dance Dance Dance) series of discussions, presentations, performances and much more, all of which is sure to leave its mark at the Festival’s 2018 edition.
+Dedicated to the genius creator of The Hobbit and The Lord of the Rings, the Tolkien Tent is a place of knowledge, a cradle of the spirit.
+Open from morning till late, this year it hosts Edoardo Rialti, Italian translator of George R. R. Martin, the conferences of the Italian Tolkien Studies Association, Loredana Lipperini with her new book, Cesare Catà's presentations/shows, and much more destined to leave its mark on the 2019 edition of the Festival.

 In front of the main stage is a small gazebo quarter that’s home to the Info-point, information and assistance point; the Gadget shop, where you can buy Montelago souvenirs; the Utility shop, with indispensable products for a comfortable stay at the Festival (insect repellent, organic soap and shampoo, condoms, toothbrushes, toothpaste, sunscreen and absorbents); and the Artist meeting point, where you can meet the performers for photos, chats, autographs, and merchandise.

--New in 2018- Offering local food shopping and a rejuvenating siesta in the shade, this year there’s a new marquee in the heart of the Montelago campground: a mini-market selling the best of local products (bread, fruit and vegetables, meat for the grill, etc.), a bar with coffee and tea service, aperitifs and cocktails, a store with camping supplies, and a relaxation area with comfortable mattresses.
-In short, it’s the ideal stop for the Montelago Community to make the best of their Festival experience.
+Offering local food shopping and a rejuvenating siesta in the shade, the marquee in the heart of the Montelago campground is home to: a mini-market selling the best of local products (bread, fruit and vegetables, meat for the grill, etc.), a Decathlon shop with all your camping needs, and role-playing tournaments for Cthulhu, Bang !, D & D.

 A tent dedicated to the harp – principal folklore instrument of the European countries in the Celtic region – where the Academy’s most beguiling, sardonic and elegant instructor, Katia Zunino, is ready to welcome you with her classes and unforgettable performances.